 A change in heart cadence is called an arrhythmia.
-Arrhythmias may develop due to changes to the cardiovascular system’s electrical system.
-Alcohol can bring about this change but which may also be caused by obstructed signals, abnormal pathways, irritable heart tissues, medications, and other stimuli.
+Arrhythmias may develop due to changes in the cardiovascular system’s electrical system.
+Alcohol can bring about this change but it may also be caused by obstructed signals, abnormal pathways, irritable heart tissues, medications, and other stimuli.

 A friend of mine once had a trip to the emergency room after he drank ten cans of Red Bull in a single sitting.
 He honestly thought he was about to have a heart attack.

-These sorts of stimulus and alcohol cause something called tachycardia.
-Tachycardia cause arrhythmias and arrhythmias may cause heart attack and stroke.
+These sorts of stimuli and alcohol cause something called tachycardia.
+Tachycardia causes arrhythmias and arrhythmias may cause heart attack and stroke.

-The occurrence of severe cardiac cadence disruptions has been now been proved to be directly linked to the overuse of alcohol.
-Sometimes referred to as ‘holiday heart’ these disruptions were found to be more recurring after weekend breaks or times of the year like Xmas, Thanksgiving or New Years.
+The occurrence of severe cardiac cadence disruptions has been now been proven to be directly linked to the overuse of alcohol.
+Sometimes referred to as ‘holiday heart’ these disruptions were found to be more recurring after weekend breaks or times of the year like Xmas, Thanksgiving, or New Year’s.

 These times of year are famous for their increased use of alcohol, coincidence?